-The six academic disciplines in which the most degrees were conferred in FY2015-16 changed little from FY2014-15.
-This year the top six were: Education, Business/Management/Marketing, the Social Sciences, Psychology, Biology and English.
-The top six fields accounted for approximately 63% of undergraduate degrees were awarded (46% of all degrees awarded).
-About 37% of all degrees awarded were in Education.
-From FY 2014-2015, Biological Sciences moved from ninth up to the fifth largest amount of degrees conferred.
+The six academic disciplines in which the most degrees were conferred in FY2016-17 changed little from FY2015-16.
+This year the top six were: Education, Business/Management/Marketing/Accounting, Communications/Journalism, Psychology, Nursing/Public Health and Biology.
+The top six fields accounted for approximately 62% of undergraduate degrees were awarded (71% of all degrees/certificates awarded).
+Thirty-five percent of all degrees awarded were in Education.
+From FY 2015-2016, Mathematics degrees awarded increased by 43% and Health Profession degrees increased by 19%.